paul-wolf/strgen/README.md

 	 StringGenerator("[0-1]").render_list(100,unique=True)

-This will generate an exception, but not before attempting to generate the strings.
+This will generate an exception but not before attempting to generate the strings.

 The number of times the generator needs to render new strings to satisfy the list length and uniqueness is not determined at parse time.
-However, the maximum number of times it will try is by default n*10 where n is the requested length of the list.
-Therefore, taking the above example, the generator will attempt to generate the unique list of 0's and 1's 100*10 = 1000 times before giving up.
+However, the maximum number of times it will try is by default n x 10 where n is the requested length of the list.
+Therefore, taking the above example, the generator will attempt to generate the unique list of 0's and 1's 100 x 10 = 1000 times before giving up.

 Unicode
 -------